-The Statement of Net Position includes all of the assets and liabilities of the Authority's programs for the year that ended on June 30, 2021.
+The Statement of Net Position includes all of the assets, deferred outflows, liabilities, and deferred inflows of the Authority's programs for the year that ended on June 30, 2022.

-The Statement of Activities accounts for all of the Authority's revenue and expenses for the year that ended on June 30, 2021.
+The Statement of Activities accounts for all of the Authority's revenue and expenses for the year that ended on June 30, 2022.
 This statement reflects the result of the Authority's operations over the year and may be used to determine the Authority's credit worthiness and its ability to successfully recover all of its costs.

-The Fund Financial Statements provide information about the Authority's funds for the year that ended on June 30, 2021.
+The Fund Financial Statements provide information about the Authority's funds for the year that ended on June 30, 2022.
 Separate statements for governmental and enterprise funds are presented.

-The Statement of Cash Flows-Proprietary Funds provides information about the Authority's Enterprise Fund's cash receipts and cash payments during the year that ended on June 30, 2021.
-This statement reports cash receipts, cash payments, and net changes in cash resulting from operations, capital and related financing, noncapital financing and investment activities.
+The Statement of Cash Flows-Proprietary Funds provides information about the Authority's Enterprise Fund's cash receipts and cash payments during the year that ended on June 30, 2022.
+This statement reports cash receipts, cash payments, and net changes in cash resulting from operations, capital and related financing, noncapital financing, and investment activities.
 The statement provides answers to questions of where cash came from, what cash was used for and what caused changes in cash for the reporting period covered.